agarwalpratham/Attendance-System-using-Face-recognition/README.md

 ## Installation

 1. Clone the project in computer
+2. Configure mysql file from database folder with mysql workbench
-2. run the main.exe file
+3. run the main.exe file